sikaeducation/curriculum/courses/102/standards/analyze-problems-using-methodology/topics/polya-enumerating-solutions/README.md

 ### Visualize

-* Draw a picture
-  * Do some parts need to be emphasized?
-    * Does it need different kinds of lines (solid, dotted, dashed)?
-    * Should it use multiple colors?
-  * Should it be 2D or 3D?
 * Can you make a list?
 * Can you make a table?
 * Can you make a chart?
 * Can you make a tree diagram?
 * Can you make a model?
+* Draw a picture
+  * Does it help emphasize some parts?
+  * Does it need different kinds of lines (solid, dotted, dashed)?
+  * Should it use multiple colors?
+  * Should it be 2D or 3D?

 ### Ease-In